 Many people play with their hair when they’re nervous.
 Some people twist it or chew on it.
-But some people take this a step forward and pull their hair out on purpose!
-OUCH!
+But some people take this a step forward like Jennifer, who says, “I am literally pulling my hair out.” and OUCH!
 Why would someone do that?
 The answer is trichotillomania, a psychological disorder in which a person feels compelled to pull out their own hair.

 What Is Trichotillomania?